-This article applies to the Barracuda Web Application Firewall 460 and above.
+This article applies to the Barracuda Web Application Firewall 460 or higher.

 To configure a request rewrite rule, perform the following steps:

 - Go to the WEBSITES > Web Site Translations page, and in the HTTP Request Rewrite section specify values for the following fields:

 - Rule Name – Enter a name for the request rewrite rule.

 - Sequence Number - Set the sequence number for the request rewrite policy.
 The sequence number determines the order of execution for multiple configured policies from highest (1) to lowest (1500).

 - Action - Select the action.
 To modify client information sent to the web application, the request rewrite action should be set to Insert Header or Rewrite Header.

 - Header Name – Enter the relevant header name, for example,

 - Old Value – Enter the initial request header to be rewritten if the Action is Rewrite Header.
 An asterisk (*) rewrites all named headers, or specify the value or expression to be rewritten.